 - having a routine that allows you to study and relax

 Studying in the UK is an exciting journey that broadens your academic and social perspective.
-Keeping in mind these tips will help you get the personal skills you need to be a successful undergraduate at the University of Sussex.
+Keeping these tips in mind will help you develop the skills you need to be a successful undergraduate student at the University of Sussex.

 Things to look forward to